What is a hard drive?

 The argument can be made for both.
 If you're going to get a desktop and want more than a terabyte of storage, the answer is pretty clear: get an HDD.
 But if you're going to get a laptop and want to have a smooth system that you can use in an instant, get a good external hard drive (which is likely to be an HDD) and install an SSD in your laptop.
 We carry several brands of SSD including Crucial, Mushkin, OCZ, Samsung, Kingston, and more.

-Now for form factor, be sure that you're getting a 2.5 inch HDD for your laptop or notebook PC, and of those, make sure your system takes a 9mm 2.5" HDD, or 7mm 2.5" HDD.
+Regarding form factor, be sure that you're getting a 2.5 inch HDD for your laptop or notebook PC, and of those, make sure your system takes a 9mm 2.5" HDD, or 7mm 2.5" HDD.
 This could make a difference especially if you have ultrabook.
 SSDs mostly come in 2.5inch form factor, making them fairly easy to install in many desktop and laptops.
+For desktops and standard NAS/RAID enclosures you will want to go with a 3.5" drive as they tend to be cheaper per GB, faster, and more efficient.